vmoreno02/startup/README.md

 - &lt;tr&gt; == table row, &lt;td&gt; == table cell

 - The Live Server Extension will save my life in this class.

+// simon css

+I feel much more confident in using both normal CSS and Bootstrap commands.
+It seems easy enough to look through the list of Bootstrap elements and pick the ones I want, and I already have ideas of what I want to do with my startup website.
+Normal CSS is more complicated, but I have a better idea of how to make things curve and stay where I want them.